 Field studies: There will be weekly visits to major art centers in New York and Philadelphia.
 This will include galleries in Chelsea, Lower East Side and Brooklyn, as well as the major museums in the greater New York area.
-Trips in Philadelphia will include the Institute of Contemporary Art, The Fabric Workshop and Museum, the Slought Foundation, and the Barnes Foundation.
-These trips will include visits to artist’s studios and galleries.
+Trips in Philadelphia will include the Institute of Contemporary Art, The Fabric Workshop/Museum, the Slought Foundation, and the Barnes Foundation.
+These trips will also include visits to artist’s studios and other cultural institutions.

 Critical studies: Students and faculty participate in weekly group discussions of contemporary ideas, theory and issues based on readings and current events.
 The seminar provides a critical exchange about artistic production and its institutions and discourses.
 Time will also be given for discussions of topics important to students seeking to apply to graduate programs or otherwise taking steps towards becoming a working artist.

 The faculty of SPI/SSI lead seminars and workshops, discussions and group critiques, and regularly meet individually with the students to discuss their work as well as more general practical, theoretical, or historical questions.
 The program has the participation of Tyler’s full time painting and sculpture faculty as well as lectures and critiques by a significant roster of visiting artists.

 Tyler School of Art is home to one of the preeminent painting and sculpture programs in the country.
 Graduates of the BFA and MFA programs regularly go on to illustrious careers on the international stage.
 In Spring 2009, Tyler School of Art moved from its suburban campus in Elkins Park, PA, to a stunning new 160,000-square-foot building, situated in the heart of Temple University’s historic campus.
 The $75 million building, designed by Carlos Jimenez, boasts floor-to-ceiling windows and magnificent studio space.